-Claud Monet painted over 250 oil paintings as part of his Water Lilies series.
-Indeed, his famous paintings occupied the last decades of his life.
+Claude Monet painted over 250 oil paintings as part of his Water Lilies series, a body of work that dominated the final decades of his life and represents one of the most sustained thematic explorations in European art.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.